apache/struts-site/source/tag-developers/velocity.md

 > of a Servlet container.
 The framework uses FreeMarker internally since it has better error reporting.
 > Developers may also like that FreeMarker supports JSP taglibs.
 However, both are good alternatives to JSP.

+> NOTE: Since Struts 6.0.0 support for Velocity has been moved into [a dedicated plugin](../plugins/velocity/),
+> you must include the plugin in your pom.xml to use Velocity in your application.

 ## Getting Started

 Getting started with Velocity is as simple as ensuring all the dependencies are included in your project's classpath.